darrenjw/fp-ssc-course/Scala/docs/ScalaHO.md

 ```
 will create a new project in a new directory inside the current directory, using the template provided in the `breeze.g8` repo in the GitHub account of `darrenjw`.
 This is a template for a project with fairly minimal dependencies on the [Breeze](https://github.com/scalanlp/breeze) library for numerical computing.
 I have some other templates. eg. `fps.g8` contains dependencies on libraries commonly used for pure functional programming in Scala, `scala-glm.g8` has a dependency on my regression modelling library, etc.

-Create a new project using one of the templates mentioned, and explore it.
+Create a new `sbt` project using one of the templates mentioned, and explore it.

-Create an application that prints to the console the log-factorial of 10000.
+Create an `sbt` application that prints to the console the log-factorial of 10000.